“Diversity is having a seat at the table. Inclusion is having a voice, and belonging is having that voice be heard.”

 Cultivating brave spaces for courageous conversations.

-Our mission is to foster equity, diversity, and inclusivity by compelling individuals to examine their own power and privilege.
+Our mission is to foster equity, diversity, inclusivity and belonging by compelling individuals to examine their own power and privilege.
 We move them from awareness to action, ultimately realigning resources, dismantling systems of oppression, and healing communities.

 Creating a culture of belonging is possible.

 It begins with you.
-We support you in your journey as you become fully aware of how diversity, inclusion, and equity affects your nonprofit organization and the clients you serve.
+We support you in your journey as you become fully aware of how diversity, inclusion, and equity affect your nonprofit organization and the communities you serve.
 Whether you’re a leader looking to generate that culture shift, or you’re on the front lines of the work, we can help.

 It begins with the process of learning and unlearning.